10 Cold Weather Tips for Pet Owners

 - Warm engines in parked cars attract cats and small wildlife that may crawl up under the hood.
 To avoid injuring any hidden animals, bang on your car's hood to scare them away before starting your engine.

 - Speak out if you see a pet left in the cold.
 Here’s advice from the Humane Society of the United States on how to handle the situation when you see a pet left in the cold.
 First politely let the owner know you're concerned.
 If they don't respond well, document what you see: the date, time, exact location and type of animal, plus as many details as possible.
 Video and photographic documentation will help bolster your case.
 Then contact your local animal control agency or county sheriff's office and present your evidence.
-Take detailed notes regarding when and with whom you have spoken.
+Take detailed notes regarding whom you speak to and when.
 Respectfully follow up in a few days if the situation has not been remedied.